Mosty u Jablunkova: Sights

-The historic landmark is the Church of Saint Hedwig.
+The main historical landmark is the Church of Saint Hedwig.
 It was built in 1785–1787.

 Velká Šance was a part of a unique fortification system built in the 16th–19th centuries which was to prevent the enemy from passing through the Jablunkov Pass.
 To this day, only the moats with ramparts, the defensive moat and the remains of the walls of the original fortifications have been preserved.
 There is a visitor centre with exhibitions on the functioning of fortifications and about the weapons of the then crew.